Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Technical Details

-Then, we update the center of mass of each component of mixture distribution represented by Boltzmann machine in ${\rm Im}\Sigma^{\rm ano}$ defined in Eq.(\ref{mixBM}) {, in the following procedure.
-First, we extract the weight, center of mass, and variance of each Boltzmann-machine distribution by zeroth, first, and second moments as the function of $\omega$.} To update the center of mass, we use the Bayesian optimization scheme~\cite{bishop2006pattern} depending on the history of the optimization process for the center of mass, {where the test error $\overline{\chi^2}$ defined below is the cost function to be minimized instead of $\chi^2$, to avoid overfitting.
+Then, we update the center of mass of \mimg{each component of mixture distribution represented by} Boltzmann machine in ${\rm Im}\Sigma^{\rm ano}$ defined in Eq.~(\ref{mixBM}), {in the following procedure.
+First, we extract the weight, center of mass, and variance of each Boltzmann-machine distribution by zeroth, first, and second moments as the function of $\omega$.} To update the center of mass, we use the Bayesian optimization scheme~\cite{bishop2006pattern} depending on the history of the optimization process for the center of mass, where the test error $\overline{\chi^2}$ defined below is the cost function to be minimized instead of $\chi^2$, to avoid overfitting.
 Then, we construct the initial values for $\mathcal{D}(\bvec{S})$ that defines ${\rm Im}\Sigma^{\rm ano}$ for the next inner loop by using the updated center of mass with the weight and variance obtained above.
 Each Boltzmann machine in the mixture distribution $\mathcal{D}(\bvec{S})$ is initialized as the Gaussian distribution with the weight, the updated center of mass, and variance.
-One may wonder why we initialize the Boltzmann machine again with the Gaussian distriution.
-However, since the next inner loop optimize the Boltzmann machine again, practically the initialization does not alter the final results, where the final convergence to the optimized self-energies is reached after the inner loop.
-The reason of reducing the distribution temporally to the Gaussian is that the outer loop optimization can be handled easily since only the three lowest moments are needed.}
+One may wonder why we initialize the Boltzmann machine again with the Gaussian distribution: Since the next inner loop optimizes the Boltzmann machine again, the initialization by the Gaussian does not alter the final results, where the final convergence to the optimized self-energies is reached after the inner loop.
+The reason to reduce the distribution temporarily to the Gaussian is that the outer loop optimization can be handled easily since only the three lowest moments are needed.

-{To define the test error, first,} we generate {synthetic} experimental data from the original data.} {Because the overfitting originates from reproducing detailed noisy behaviors in the experimental data finer than the experimental resolution~\cite{akaike1998information}, to eliminate the noise, the experimental data $A^{\rm exp}$ is fitted by a smooth function $A^{\rm fit}$ defined as a linear combination of the Gaussian distributions~\cite{bishop2006pattern} with standard deviation $\sqrt{\sigma^2}=10$ meV equal to the experimental resolution.
-Then, we can estimate amplitude of noise in the experimental data as $\sigma_n^2 = N_{\rm d}^{-1}\sum_{j}(A^{\rm fit}(\omega_j)-A^{\rm exp}(\omega_j))^2$.
+{To define the test error, first,} we generate {synthetic} experimental data from the original data. {Because the overfitting originates from reproducing detailed noisy behaviors in the experimental data finer than the experimental resolution~\cite{akaike1998information}, to eliminate the noise, the experimental data $A^{\rm exp}$ is fitted by a smooth function $A^{\rm fit}$ defined as a linear combination of the Gaussian distributions~\cite{bishop2006pattern} with standard deviation $\sqrt{\sigma^2}=10$ meV equal to the experimental resolution.
+Then, we can estimate amplitude of noise in the experimental data as